gares/iris/ProofMode.md

 Many of the tactics below apply to more goals than described in this document since the behavior of these tactics can be tuned via instances of the type classes in the file [proofmode/classes](proofmode/classes.v).
-Most notable, many of the tactics can be applied when the to be introduced or to be eliminated connective appears under a later, an update modality, or in the conclusion of a weakest precondition.
+Most notably, many of the tactics can be applied when the connective to be introduced or to be eliminated appears under a later, an update modality, or in the conclusion of a weakest precondition.

 Applying hypotheses and lemmas